leafo/lapis/docs/testing.md

 ```

-`path` is either a path of a full URL to request against the test server.
+`path` is either a path or a full URL to request against the test server.
 If it
 is a full URL then the hostname of the URL is extracted and inserted as the
-host header.
+`Host` header.

 The `options` argument can be used to further configure the request.
 It
 supports the following options in the table: